DataDog/integrations-core/rabbitmq/README.md

 The RabbitMQ check lets you:

 * Track queue-based stats: queue size, consumer count, unacknowledged messages, redelivered messages, etc
-* Track node-based stats: waiting processes, used sockets, used file descriptions, etc
+* Track node-based stats: waiting processes, used sockets, used file descriptors, etc
 * Monitor vhosts for aliveness and number of connections

 And more.